I Want To...

 It is the policy of the School of Medicine that students not exceed more than 16 hours continuously at a time and no more than 80 hours per week.
 Also, students should have 10 hours between shifts.
 Students who feel they are being asked to exceed these hours by their supervisors should contact the course director immediately.

 Due to the complexity of hospital information systems and the credentialing process, visiting students will not be accepted into this elective.
 Visiting students should contact the visiting student coordinator at email@example.com, regarding other offerings for sub-internships.
-Visiting students are eligible for the Hospitalist Sub-internship.
+Due to the complexity of hospital information systems and the credentialing process, visiting students are only eligible for the Johns Hopkins Hospital Hospitalist Sub-internship.
 For more information contact Dr. Padmini Ranasinghe at firstname.lastname@example.org.